xishansnow/BayesianModelingandComputationInPython/markdown/chp_06.md

 ### ARIMA, Expressed as a State Space Model

 State space models are a unified methodology that generalized many classical time series models.
-However, it might not always be obvious how we can express a model in state space format.
+Hdedeowever, it might not always be obvious how we can express a model in state space format.
 In this section we will look at how to express a more complex linear Gaussian state space
 model: ARMA and ARIMA.
 Recall the ARMA(p,q) Equation {eq}`eq:arma` from